 This policy applies to all employees.
-"Workplace Visitors" are defined as family and friends (referred to as personal visitors), vendors, stakeholders, and the general public.
-This policy does not refer to remote employees or employees from other company locations.
+"Workplace Visitors" are defined as family and friends (referred to as personal visitors), vendors, stakeholders, government officials and the general public.
+Remote employees and employees from other company locations are not considered "Workplace Visitors" for the purposes of this policy.

-Signing In & Visitor Pass
+Signing in & Visitor Pass